black6197/Literature-Reading/docs/papers/soccer-analytics/index.md

 ## 参考文献

-[1] Daniel Altman.
+[^1] Daniel Altman.
 2015.
 Beyond Shots: A New Approach to Quantifying Scoring Opportunities.
 (2015). [http://northyardanalytics.com/Dan-Altman-NYA-OptaProForum-2015.pdf](http://northyardanalytics.com/Dan-Altman-NYA-OptaProForum-2015.pdf) OptaPro Analytics Forum.
-中文翻译：超越射门：量化得分机会的新方法

-[2] Lotte Bransen, Pieter Robberechts, Jan Van Haaren, and Jesse Davis.
+[^2] Lotte Bransen, Pieter Robberechts, Jan Van Haaren, and Jesse Davis.
 2019.
 Choke or Shine?
 Quantifying Soccer Players' Abilities to Perform Under Mental Pressure.
 In MIT Sloan Sports Analytics Conference.
-中文翻译：崩溃或闪耀？量化足球运动员在心理压力下的表现能力

-[3] Lotte Bransen and Jan Van Haaren.
+[^3] Lotte Bransen and Jan Van Haaren.
 2018.
 Measuring Football Players' On-the-Ball Contributions from Passes During Games.
 In ECML/PKDD 2018 Workshop on Machine Learning and Data Mining for Sports Analytics.
-中文翻译：测量足球运动员在比赛中通过传球所做的持球贡献

-[4] Lotte Bransen, Jan Van Haaren, and Michel van de Velden.
+[^4] Lotte Bransen, Jan Van Haaren, and Michel van de Velden.
 2019.
 Measuring Soccer Players' Contributions to Chance Creation by Valuing Their Passes.
 Journal of Quantitative Analysis in Sports (2019).
-中文翻译：通过评估传球价值来衡量足球运动员对创造机会的贡献

-[5] Michael Caley.
+[^5] Michael Caley.
 2015.
 Premier League Projections and New Expected Goals.
 (2015). [https://cartilagefreecaptain.sbnation.com/2015/10/19/9295905/premierleague-projections-and-new-expected-goals](https://cartilagefreecaptain.sbnation.com/2015/10/19/9295905/premierleague-projections-and-new-expected-goals) Cartilage Free Captain.
-中文翻译：英超联赛预测和新期望进球

-[6] Dan Cervone, Alexander D'Amour, Luke Bornn, and Kirk Goldsberry.
+[^6] Dan Cervone, Alexander D'Amour, Luke Bornn, and Kirk Goldsberry.
 2014.
 POINTWISE: Predicting Points and Valuing Decisions in Real Time with NBA Optical Tracking Data.
 In MIT Sloan Sports Analytics Conference.
-中文翻译：POINTWISE：使用NBA光学追踪数据实时预测得分和评估决策

-[7] Tianqi Chen and Carlos Guestrin.
+[^7] Tianqi Chen and Carlos Guestrin.
 2016.
 XGBoost: A Scalable Tree Boosting System.
 In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
 ACM, 785–794.
-中文翻译：XGBoost：一个可扩展的树提升系统

-[8] Tom Decroos, Vladimir Dzyuba, Jan Van Haaren, and Jesse Davis.
+[^8] Tom Decroos, Vladimir Dzyuba, Jan Van Haaren, and Jesse Davis.
 2017.
 Predicting Soccer Highlights from Spatio-Temporal Match Event Streams.
 In Proceedings of the Thirty-First AAAI Conference on Artificial Intelligence.
 1302–1308.
-中文翻译：从时空比赛事件流预测足球集锦

-[9] Tom Decroos, Jan Van Haaren, and Jesse Davis.
+[^9] Tom Decroos, Jan Van Haaren, and Jesse Davis.
 2018.
 Automatic Discovery of Tactics in Spatio-Temporal Soccer Match Data.
 In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
 ACM.
-中文翻译：在时空足球比赛数据中自动发现战术

-[10] Tom Decroos, Jan Van Haaren, Vladimir Dzyuba, and Jesse Davis.
+[^10] Tom Decroos, Jan Van Haaren, Vladimir Dzyuba, and Jesse Davis.
 2017.
 STARSS: A Spatio-temporal Action Rating System for Soccer.
 In ECML/PKDD 2017 Workshop on Machine Learning and Data Mining for Sports Analytics.
-中文翻译：STARSS：足球时空动作评级系统

-[11] Javier Fernández, Luke Bornn, and Dan Cervone.
+[^11] Javier Fernández, Luke Bornn, and Dan Cervone.
 2019.
 Decomposing the Immeasurable Sport: A Deep Learning Expected Possession Value Framework for Soccer.
 In MIT Sloan Sports Analytics Conference.
-中文翻译：分解不可测量的运动：足球的深度学习期望控球价值框架

-[12] César Ferri, José Hernández-Orallo, and R. Modroiu.
+[^12] César Ferri, José Hernández-Orallo, and R. Modroiu.
 2009.
 An Experimental Comparison of Performance Measures for Classification.
 Pattern Recognition Letters 30, 1 (2009), 27–38.
-中文翻译：分类性能度量的实验比较

-[13] Keith Goldner.
+[^13] Keith Goldner.
 2012.
 A Markov Model of Football: Using Stochastic Processes to Model a Football Drive.
 Journal of Quantitative Analysis in Sports 8, 1 (2012).
-中文翻译：足球的马尔可夫模型：使用随机过程建模足球进攻

-[14] Sam Gregory.
+[^14] Sam Gregory.
 2017.
 How We Assign Credit in Football.
 (2017). [http://www.optasportspro.com/about/optapro-blog/posts/2017/blog-howwe-assign-credit-in-football/](http://www.optasportspro.com/about/optapro-blog/posts/2017/blog-howwe-assign-credit-in-football/) OptaPro Blog.
-中文翻译：我们如何在足球中分配贡献度

-[15] László Gyarmati and Rade Stanojevic.
+[^15] László Gyarmati and Rade Stanojevic.
 2016.
 QPass: A Merit-based Evaluation of Soccer Passes.
 In KDD 2016 Workshop on Large-Scale Sports Analytics.
-中文翻译：QPass：基于价值的足球传球评估

-[16] Nobuyoshi Hirotsu, Michael Wright, et al. 2002.
+[^16] Nobuyoshi Hirotsu, Michael Wright, et al. 2002.
 Using a Markov Process Model of an Association Football Match to Determine the Optimal Timing of Substitution and Tactical Decisions.
 Journal of the Operational Research Society 53, 1 (2002).
-中文翻译：使用足球比赛的马尔可夫过程模型确定换人和战术决策的最佳时机

-[17] Ted Knutson.
+[^17] Ted Knutson.
 2017.
 Introducing xGChain.
 (2017). [http://www.statsbombservices.com/introducing-xgchain](http://www.statsbombservices.com/introducing-xgchain) StatsBomb IQ Services.
-中文翻译：介绍xGChain

-[18] Michael Littman.
+[^18] Michael Littman.
 1994.
 Markov Games as a Framework for Multi-Agent Reinforcement Learning.
 In Proceedings of the International Conference on Machine Learning.
-中文翻译：马尔可夫博弈作为多智能体强化学习的框架

-[19] Guiliang Liu and Oliver Schulte.
+[^19] Guiliang Liu and Oliver Schulte.
 2018.
 Deep Reinforcement Learning in Ice Hockey for Context-Aware Player Evaluation.
 In Proceedings of the Twenty-Seventh International Joint Conference on Artificial Intelligence.
 3442–3448.
-中文翻译：冰球中的深度强化学习用于上下文感知的球员评估

-[20] Patrick Lucey, Alina Bialkowski, Mathew Monfort, Peter Carr, and Iain Matthews.
+[^20] Patrick Lucey, Alina Bialkowski, Mathew Monfort, Peter Carr, and Iain Matthews.
 2014.
 Quality vs. Quantity: Improved Shot Prediction in Soccer Using Strategic Features from Spatiotemporal Data.
 In MIT Sloan Sports Analytics Conference.
-中文翻译：质量与数量：利用时空数据的战略特征改进足球射门预测

-[21] Nils Mackay. [n.d.].
+[^21] Nils Mackay. [n.d.].
 Predicting Goal Probabilities for Possessions in Football.
 Master's thesis.
 Vrije Universiteit Amsterdam.
-中文翻译：预测足球控球阶段的进球概率

-[22] Alexandru Niculescu-Mizil and Rich Caruana.
+[^22] Alexandru Niculescu-Mizil and Rich Caruana.
 2005.
 Predicting Good Probabilities with Supervised Learning.
 In Proceedings of the Twenty-Second International Conference on Machine Learning.
 625–632.
-中文翻译：使用监督学习预测良好概率

-[23] Olav Nørstebø, Vegard Rødseth Bjertnes, and Eirik Vabo.
+[^23] Olav Nørstebø, Vegard Rødseth Bjertnes, and Eirik Vabo.
 2016.
 Valuing Individual Player Involvements in Norwegian Association Football.
 Master's thesis.
 Norwegian University of Science and Technology.
-中文翻译：评估挪威足球协会中个体球员参与的价值

-[24] Luca Pappalardo, Paolo Cintia, et al. 2018.
+[^24] Luca Pappalardo, Paolo Cintia, et al. 2018.
 PlayeRank: data-driven performance evaluation and player ranking in soccer via a machine learning approach. arXiv preprint arXiv:1802.04987 (2018).
-中文翻译：PlayeRank：通过机器学习方法进行足球数据驱动的表现评估和球员排名

-[25] Fabian Pedregosa, Gaël Varoquaux, et al. 2011. scikit-learn: Machine Learning in Python.
+[^25] Fabian Pedregosa, Gaël Varoquaux, et al. 2011. scikit-learn: Machine Learning in Python.
 Journal of Machine Learning Research 12, Oct (2011), 2825–2830.
-中文翻译：scikit-learn：Python中的机器学习

-[26] Liudmila Prokhorenkova, Gleb Gusev, Aleksandr Vorobev, Anna Veronika Dorogush, and Andrey Gulin.
+[^26] Liudmila Prokhorenkova, Gleb Gusev, Aleksandr Vorobev, Anna Veronika Dorogush, and Andrey Gulin.
 2018.
 CatBoost: Unbiased Boosting with Categorical Features.
 In Advances in Neural Information Processing Systems.
 6639–6649.
-中文翻译：CatBoost：具有类别特征的无偏提升

-[27] Kurt Routley and Oliver Schulte.
+[^27] Kurt Routley and Oliver Schulte.
 2015.
 A Markov Game Model for Valuing Player Actions in Ice Hockey.
 In Proceedings of the Thirty-First Conference on Uncertainty in Artificial Intelligence.
 782–791.
-中文翻译：用于评估冰球中球员行动的马尔可夫博弈模型

-[28] Sarah Rudd.
+[^28] Sarah Rudd.
 2011.
 A Framework for Tactical Analysis and Individual Offensive Production Assessment in Soccer Using Markov Chains.
 In New England Symposium on Statistics in Sports. [http://nessis.org/nessis11/rudd.pdf](http://nessis.org/nessis11/rudd.pdf)
-中文翻译：使用马尔可夫链进行足球战术分析和个人进攻产出评估的框架

-[29] Tom Tango, Mitchel Lichtman, and Andrew Dolphin.
+[^29] Tom Tango, Mitchel Lichtman, and Andrew Dolphin.
 2007.
 The Book: Playing the Percentages in Baseball.
 Potomac Books, Inc.
-中文翻译：这本书：在棒球中发挥百分比